kstern00/631-Stern-Final-Project/README.md

 intercept of my data.
 I enjoy algebra and have used y=mx+b frequently in my education and career but I had never really done it with large sets of data before.
 It was interesting to see how it worked and I like how R does it compared to Excel.
+If I continue with this topic in future data analysis classes I will see if I can find a exponential decay fit for it.

 ## Probability

+I think finding the probability for girls who were good runners in different grades was actually my favorite part of this entire project.
-I think it would be hard to do any of this without using probabilities, although my use of them were fairly simple.
-It was very interesting to see the ratios in my data.
+It was also a good opportunity to see aspects to R we didn’t learn in class and, ultimately, it was very interesting to see the ratios in my data.
 Using probabilities also helped me see some gaps in my data that I normally wouldn’t have thought of.
 For instance, there are far fewer 7th and 8th grade data points and that impacted a few of my calculations.

 ## Normal Distribution

-Plotting the overall times and finding the standard deviation difference between grades really helped me to visualize the data better.
-Again, like with probability, it also helped to highlight things I may have not considered or overlooked in the beginning.
+Coming from my draft, I had a different approach to this.
+Listening to feedback from my classmates and seeing what others did with their projects had me rethink of how to show the data distribution.
+Instead of showing just one denisty plot of all the times from over the 30 years, I thought it would be better to show two different years in order to demonstrate the change in distribution.

 # Conclusion